 - Agricultural property relief (‘APR’) and business property relief (‘BPR’) will be reformed.
 Currently, APR and BPR provide unlimited 100% relief from inheritance tax on qualifying assets.

-- This allowance will not apply to AIM-listed shares and similar shares not listed on the markets of a recognised stock exchange, which will therefore receive 50% relief in all circumstances.
+- This allowance will not apply to AIM-listed shares or to shares listed on foreign equivalents to AIM.
+Instead, where relief is available, relief will be restricted to 50% in all circumstances.

 - The government ran a consultation on the technical detail of applying these changes when calculating inheritance tax charges on trusts.
 HMRC published a summary of responses on 21 July 2025.
-The government confirmed it will be proceeding as outlined in the consultation document but will also be indexing the £1m combined allowance in line with the Consumer Price Index from the 2030/31 tax year.
+The government confirmed it will be proceeding as outlined in the consultation document but will also be indexing the £2.5m combined allowance in line with the Consumer Price Index from the 2030/31 tax year (now deferred to 2031/32).

 - Timing: The changes to APR and BPR will apply from 6 April 2026.
 Lifetime transfers made on or after 30 October 2024 will also be in scope where the donor dies on or after 6 April 2026.